 What guarantees do we have that we are not in a massive chain three years down the line?
 You would be part of the conversation as part of the trust and have easy access to communicating to leaders in the organisation.
 It is certainly not our intention that this should be the case.

 How exactly does the interaction between the Trust Board and the local Academy committee work?
 What are the processes?
 The trust is currently reviewing and updating its processes in this respect.
 Schools joining the trust tend to come with strong governance, although finance and some of the more significant decisions are taken at a trust level.
 The local level needs to focus on school improvement and community engagement as well as admissions, appeals and exclusions.
-The trust is looking for some kind of consistency between local schools and The head of governance is thinking very carefully about linking lead roles between schools in areas such as safeguarding for training and peer support and it is intended to bring chairs and vice-chairs together once each term to plan improvements in governance together.
-Liaison with the trust is done through the chairs group and summary reports where the chair of each LAC writes after each meeting to the trust board with an overview of what's been discussed and any questions, concerns or comments around performance, economic parameters or premises.
+The trust is looking for some kind of consistency between local schools and the head of governance is thinking very carefully about linking lead roles between schools in areas such as safeguarding for training and peer support and it is intended to bring chairs and vice-chairs together once each term to plan improvements in governance together.
+Liaison with the trust is done through the chairs group and summary reports where the chair of each Local Academy Committee (effectively the local governing body) writes after each meeting to the trust board with an overview of what's been discussed and any questions, concerns or comments around performance, economic parameters or premises.
 Vacancies on the trust board are published across the trust and skills audits are in place.
 Trustees also undertake visits to individual schools.

 West Wimbledon in particular had experienced a range of significant changes over the past five to six years, with changes in leadership, going from outstanding to requires improvement, federating and seeing the school improve.
 How will the trust protect the hard work done and journey already undertaken?
 As we get to know schools a bit better, we’ll be able to better answer that question.
 Paxton Academy was a completely different sort of category and has been supported.
 It would be important for staff at West Wimbledon to feel secure and supported as well as for parents to be reassured over the education of their children.
 Any changes need to derive from mutual conversations and the resolution of challenges.